- Hits: 139

 Israeli Settlers, Soldiers Attack and Trash East Jerusalem Orphanage

 The pressure of encroaching Judaization of East Jerusalem has increased four-fold since the election of Likud party ideologue Binyamin Netanyahu as prime minister of Israel.
 Nowhere is it stronger than in the traditionally upscale Arab neighborhood of Sheikh Jarah.
 Orient House, unofficial headquarters of the Palestinian National Authority in Jerusalem, has been the special target of the Netanyahu regime and of Jewish settlers who stationed themselves in front of the elegant old structure the day Netanyahu’s victory was announced.
 Directly across the street from Orient House is the 106-year-old Dar Husseini (Husseini House), which since April 25, 1948 has been the site of an orphanage called Dar El Tifl (Children’s House).

 Nearly 50 years after the orphanage was established for 55 tiny survivors of a massacre of Palestinian villagers by Jewish terrorists, Israeli militants still are threatening youngsters who live inside its walls.
-Why would Israeli extremists want to terrorize Palestinian orphans, theWashington Report asked Dalal Muhtadi, president of Dar El Tifl-USA.
+Why would Israeli extremists want to terrorize Palestinian orphans, theWashington Report on Middle East Affairs, asked Dalal Muhtadi, president of Dar El Tifl-USA.